rivalrockets/rivalrockets.github.com/_posts/2008-03-16-taking-one-for-the-team.md

 ---
 id: 54
-title: 'Taking One for the Team&#8230;'
+title: 'Taking One for the Team...'
 date: 2008-03-16T22:01:19+00:00
 author: Brian
 layout: post